 First, it’s still a holiday so make sure you treat it like one.
 You might be tempted to distract yourself with work, but you still need to take a break.
 No work emails or Slack, so plan to have your auto responder on and your laptop put away.
 “This is really a vacation,” says Gooden.

 Honor your existing traditions as best you can.
 If there’s a ritual that is really important to you and your family — perhaps opening gifts or cooking together — see if you can make this happen over a video call.
 Yes, it’s going to feel a little bit odd, but it’s also grounding to do something familiar and share it with the people you love.
 Recreate what you can, where you are.
 For example, try to have the music and food that you normally associate with the holidays, recommends Gooden.

 Find new ways to connect.
 If you feel like you can’t face doing one more Zoom call, explore new options to spend time together online — like streaming a movie.
-Group gaming options like Among Us and Jackbox Games have also become popular this year.
+Group gaming options like Among Us and Jackbox Games have also become popular.
 Plus, what’s more festive than trying to explain new technology to a family member?

 Have strategies in place for the holiday itself

 Make sure you’ve saved something to do that makes the day feel special.
 It can be as simple as a facial, your favorite food that’s usually a little too expensive to order, or a walk with a friend, says Gooden.
 Distinguishing this as a distinct and special day amidst the Groundhog Day blur of pandemic life is important.